UT-Austin-RPL/amago/tutorial.md

 <details>

 To use accelerate, run `accelerate config` and answer the questions. `accelerate` is mainly used for distributed LLM training and many of its features don't apply here.
-For our purposes, if the answer isn't obvious the answer is "NO", (e.g. "Do you use Megatron-LLM?
-NO").
+For our purposes, the answer to most questions is "NO", unless we're being asked about the GPU count, IDs, or float precision.

 Then, to use the GPUs you requested during `accelerate config`, we'd replace a command that noramlly looks like this: